Seth-Agbavitor/Discrete-Simulation-and-Performance-Analysis/README.md

-Simulation of Nike Leather Soccer Boot Manufacturing
+Simulation of Leather Soccer Boot Manufacturing Workflow

 Overview

-This project presents a detailed simulation of the manufacturing process for Nike leather soccer boots.
-Utilizing General Purpose Petri Net Simulator (GPenSim) and Petri Net models, the project aims to optimize and analyze the manufacturing workflow.
+This project presents a detailed simulation of a discrete events.
+The project aims to optimize and analyze the manufacturing workflow Utilizing General Purpose Petri Net Simulator (GPenSim) and Petri Net models.